a7ul/react-native-exception-handler/README.md

   // or hit google analytics to track crashes
   // or hit a custom api to inform the dev team.
 });

+// ADVANCED use case:
+const exceptionhandler = (error, isFatal) => {
+  // your error handler function
+};
+setJSExceptionHandler(exceptionhandler, allowInDevMode);
+// - exceptionhandler is the exception handler function
+// - allowInDevMode is an optional parameter is a boolean.
+//   If set to true the handler to be called in place of RED screen
+//   in development mode also.

 // getJSExceptionHandler gives the currently set JS exception handler const currentHandler = getJSExceptionHandler();